Kellom Elementary School

-Kellom Elementary School, formerly called the Paul Street School, is a public school located at 1311 North 24th Street in the Near North Side neighborhood of Omaha, Nebraska, United States.
-Alumni of Kellom include Fred Astaire, Roger and Gale Sayers, Bob Gibson Dr. Catherine Pope, and Brenda Council.
+Kellom Elementary School, formerly the Paul Street School, is a public school located at 1311 North 24th Street in the Near North Side neighborhood of Omaha, Nebraska, United States.
 Still maintaining a largely African American student body population, the school was regarded as a "black school" in pre-Civil Rights Movement-era Omaha.
+Alumni of Kellom include Fred Astaire, Gale Sayers, Bob Gibson, and Brenda Council.

 About

 Kellom School has 425 students in pre-kindergarten through sixth grade.
-The school has a variety of special programs, including English as a Second Language programs and classes for gifted and talented students.
+The school has a variety of special programs, including English as a Second Language programs and classes for gifted students.
 There is an active Parent Teacher Association, and numerous community partners, including local businesses and universities.

-Kellom's current population is 380-400 students.
+Kellom has 380-400 students.
 75% are African American, Caucasian, and Hispanic, and the remaining 25% are Sudanese, Asian, Native American and Somali.
 88% of the current population receive free or reduced lunches qualifying Kellom as a schoolwide Title I school.
 The mobility rate is 67.5%, which offers unique learning challenges for the staff and students.

-The school is home to a basketball program sponsored by the City of Omaha's Parks and Recreation Department.
+The school has a basketball program sponsored by the City of Omaha's Parks and Recreation Department.